Luther Alexander Gotwald: Later life

-He was then cared for by his son George, by his daughters, Almena and Mary Susan Gotwald, who were living in the King Homestead during the time period, and, by his wife Mary Elizabeth for the next five years.
+He was then cared for by his son George, by his daughters, Almena and Mary Susan Gotwald, who were living in the King homestead during the time period, and, by his wife Mary Elizabeth for the next five years.
 The fact that he did recover some of this health is evidenced by photos taken of him standing and smiling, and in the fact that he participated in the founding of the Calvary Lutheran Church in Springfield in 1900—the year of his death.
-However, he died in Springfield, Ohio, later that year, on September 15, 1900.
+However, he died in Springfield later that year, on September 15, 1900.
 As his grandson, Luther A. Gotwald Sr. reports it, "on [that] evening, as he sat in his chair by his desk, he had just asked his wife to open the Bible and read their evening lesson together.
 Suddenly, as a result of another heart attack, he passed away, painlessly and quietly".

 The president of Wittenberg, Dr. Samuel A. Ort, delivered an eloquent oration at his funeral which was full of affection and praise.
 Among the many words of praise Ort had for Gotwald was that "he gave himself without grudging to the effort of advancing the prosperity of Wittenberg College.
 Through term time and vacation period, he toiled for the larger development of our higher educational concerns.
 He was a man truly valuable to Wittenberg College in all its affairs."
 He also called him "A noble comrade, a true yoke fellow, we must extol him and say, his value to Wittenberg College was beyond price."

 Mary Elizabeth King Gotwald died on November 13, 1919, also in Springfield, Ohio.
 David H. Bauslin, Dean of Hamma Divinity School of Wittenberg College, was one of the speakers at her funeral.
 They are buried in Ferncliff Cemetery in Springfield, Ohio, not too far from their home.